Simula: Simulation

 Simula includes a simulation package for doing discrete event simulations.
 This simulation package is based on Simula's object-oriented features and its coroutine concept.
+Simula also was used for simulation proposes using procedural generation to generate pseudo-random numbers.

 Sam, Sally, and Andy are shopping for clothes.
 They must share one fitting room.
 Each one of them is browsing the store for about 12 minutes and then uses the fitting room exclusively for about three minutes, each following a normal distribution.
 A simulation of their fitting room experience is as follows: